Dustin Stanton

-Dustin Stanton (born February 20, 1994) is a former American football offensive lineman.
+Dustin Stanton (born February 20, 1994) is an American former football offensive lineman.
 He played college football at Oregon State.

 Early years

 Dustin Stanton was born in North Lakewood, Washington to Marty and Diana Stanton on February 20, 1994.
 His father played football at Eastern Washington University and worked as a physical therapist where he founded North Sound Physical Therapy in Marysville, Washington.

 Stanton attended Lakewood High School in North Lakewood, Washington.
-As a three year captain, Stanton was a two-time recipient of Lakewood’s Coaches Award for leadership and hustle.
+As a three-year captain, Stanton was a two-time recipient of Lakewood's Coaches Award for leadership and hustle.
 He also earned first-team all-league as a senior on the hardwood; honorable mention as a junior.

 Stanton played on offense and defense as a linebacker and tight end, and also participated in basketball and track and field while in high school.

 Stanton was No.10 overall in Washington with 21 receptions and four touchdowns his senior season.
 He was considered a three-star recruit by Rivals.com and was rated as the 32nd tight end prospect of his class.